Instructor: Robert Zacharias, firstname.lastname@example.org (without the cation)

 If your group is having trouble working together, please reach out to Zach or Joseph as soon as you think there may be some real issues.
 As authoritative outsiders, we can step in to help in ways that group members themselves can’t.

 Assignments are generally due at the beginning of class, and arriving late to class because you are finishing the assignment results in a late attendance mark as well as a late project mark.
-Documentation is generally due at the beginning of class; if you haven’t submitted by 9:30am on the day the documentation is due, it will be considered late and incur a grade penalty.
+Documentation is also due at the beginning of class; if you haven’t submitted by 9:30am on the day the documentation is due, it will be considered late and incur a grade penalty.